Clonidine: Attention deficit hyperactivity disorder

+Borderline personality disorder

+Clonidine has been studied off-label in borderline personality disorder (BPD) to address specific acute symptoms such as hyperarousal, inner tension, dissociation, self-injurious urges, and sleep disturbances.

+A systematic review of psychopharmacology in BPD identified clonidine as a promising adjunctive therapy targeting noradrenergic dysregulation, especially in comorbid PTSD cases.
+However, it emphasized the limitations of small sample sizes and called for larger placebo-controlled trials.

+Clinicians often employ clonidine when BPD patients present with acute emotional dysregulation, intrusive dissociation, or insomnia.
+Clinical anecdotal reports and patient experiences have also highlighted its practical utility.

 Drug withdrawal

-Clonidine may be used to ease drug withdrawal symptoms associated with abruptly stopping the long-term use of opioids, alcohol, benzodiazepines and nicotine.
+Clonidine may be used to ease drug withdrawal symptoms associated with abruptly stopping the long-term use of opioids, alcohol, benzodiazepines, and nicotine.
 It can alleviate opioid withdrawal symptoms by reducing the sympathetic nervous system response such as tachycardia and hypertension, hyperhidrosis (excessive sweating), hot and cold flashes, and akathisia.
 It may also be helpful in aiding smokers to quit.
 The sedation effect can also be useful.
 Clonidine may also reduce severity of neonatal abstinence syndrome in infants born to mothers that are using certain drugs, particularly opioids.
 In infants with neonatal withdrawal syndrome, clonidine may improve the neonatal intensive care unit Network Neurobehavioral Score.

 Clonidine has also been suggested as a treatment for rare instances of dexmedetomidine withdrawal.

 Spasticity

-Clonidine has some role in the treatment of spasticity, acting principally by inhibiting excessive sensory transmission below the level of injury.
-Its use, however, is mainly as a second or third line agent, due to side effects such as hypotension, bradycardia, and drowsiness.
+Clonidine has some role in the treatment of spasticity caused by spinal cord injury, acting principally by inhibiting excessive sensory transmission Its use, however, is mainly as a second or third line agent, due to side effects such as hypotension, bradycardia, and drowsiness.
+Clonidine can be administered intrathecally, which confers various benefits, including a reduction or prevention of the blood pressure lowering effects and increased effectiveness against spasticity.
+The effectiveness of intrathecal clonidine is comparable to that of intrathecal baclofen for spasticity.